rossyndicate/Superior-Plume-Bloom/README.md

 # Superior-Plume-Bloom
-code to rasterize presence and absence of blooms over time for the western area of Lake Superior
+code to rasterize presence and absence of sediment plumes and algal blooms over time for the western area of Lake Superior